 In response to this story the Pharisees “sneered” (Luke 16:14).
 Literally stuck their noises up at Jesus’ teaching.
 They loved their money, possessions, and power and were unwilling to listen.

-Which leads us to the verse we are looking at, “God knows your heart.”
+This leads us to the verse we are looking at, “God knows your heart.”
 In response to the Pharisees sneering Jesus gives them one last line.

 Let’s dive into the Luke 16:15 meaning to see what it holds for us today.